Bestselling Authors, Top Editors and Literary Agents

 Jennifer Laughran

-Jennifer comes from a theatrical background, and began her career in agenting after working as a long-time children's bookseller and buyer.
+Jennifer began her career in agenting after working as a long-time children's bookseller and buyer.
+She is also the founder of the extremely popular YA event series "Not Your Mother's Book Club."
 She joined the Andrea Brown Literary Agency in 2007.
-Jenn loves quirky, warm illustration, and projects for all ages that have illustrated elements.
-Always on the lookout for sparkling YA and middle grade fiction with unusual and unforgettable characters and vivid settings, she is drawn to nearly all kinds of books, whether realistic comedies or richly imagined magical adventures.
+Always on the lookout for sparkling YA and middle grade fiction with unusual and unforgettable characters and vivid settings, she is drawn to all kinds of books, whether realistic comedies or richly imagined magical adventures.
 However, the common thread in her favorite stories is an offbeat world-view.
-Jennifer loves funny books, thrilling books, romantic books, books that make her cry, and all-around un-put-downable books ... and her true favorites are all of the above.
+Jennifer adores simplicity, but she is not interested in the conventional, predictable, mechanical, gimmicky, or ordinary.
+Jennifer loves funny books, thrilling books, romantic books, books that make her cry, and all-around un-put-downable books...and her true favorites are all of the above.

 Click Here to read more.